phoenisis/bones-swiftui/Sources/Bones/Documentation.docc/Bones.md

 ## Overview

 Bones aims to bring order and consistency to all of our products and processes.
 We elevate user experience and increase the speed and efficiency of how we design and build products.
-Bones is an open-source design system created for specific needs of Kiwi.com and together with that – for needs of travel projects.

 This library allows you to integrate the Bones Design System into your iOS SwiftUI project.